LeviGaming1248/MyFriendlyNeighborhoodVR/README.md

    - **Oculus/Meta:** set Meta Quest Link as the active OpenXR runtime in the Meta PC app.
    - **SteamVR:** set SteamVR as the active OpenXR runtime in SteamVR settings.
 5. Connect and wake the headset and controllers, then launch the game through Steam.

+# Config file
+To edit VR mods config go to the games root folder ** > BepInEx > config ** and edit the MFNVR.cfg file.